viamrobotics/docs/docs/installation/manage/_index.md

 #### Start

-Run the following from the directory in which you installed `viam-server`, providing the path to your own configuration file:
+Run the following on the command line to start `viam-server`, providing the path to your own configuration file:

 ```sh {id="terminal-prompt" class="command-line" data-prompt="$"}
 sudo viam-server -config /path/to/my/config.json
 ```

+If you followed our [installation steps](/installation/#install-viam-server), your robot's configuration file is available at <file>/etc/viam.json</file>.
+You can provide this path in the above command, or move the configuration file to a desired location and change the path in this command accordingly.
 If you don't yet have a configuration file, you can [build a new configuration file](/appendix/local-configuration-file/).

 Note that on a Raspberry Pi, `viam-server` must always run as `root` (using `sudo`) in order to access the DMA subsystem for GPIO.